xuexianwu/osm2hydro/trunk/README.txt

 >> TODO <<

-List all required libraries, download links, versions, where to put them (third-party)
+Do NOT install osm2hydro in a directory with a space in the name (e.g. "Program Files")

+Required libraries

-- GDAL >- 10.1.0
+- GDAL >- 10.1.0 (Both the executables and the python bindings)
 - PyWavelets - http://www.pybytes.com/pywavelets/
 - PyProj - http://code.google.com/p/pyproj/